Districts & Committees

 - Legislative Committee: Chaired by Jerry Coleman (Stark County JFS); staffed by Mary Wachtel.
 Reviews and evaluates state and federal bills pertaining to child protection.
 Track this committee’s work on our Legislation page.

-- Rules Review Committee: Chaired by Shelby Cully (Lucas County Children Services); staffed by Mary Wachtel.
+- Rules Committee: Co-chaired by Linda Topping (Union County JFS) and Jeff Sell (Delaware County JFS); staffed by Mary Wachtel.
 Reviews and evaluates proposed state rules pertaining to child protection.
 Learn more about rules.

 - Community Education Committee: Staffed by Scott Britton.
 Supports agency staff who manage communications, marketing, levy campaigns, caregiver recruitment, and community outreach, with a goal of improving public perception and value of the child protection system; develops publications related to this work; and manages Wear Blue and other statewide education campaigns.